 - Leftover loaf keeps well covered tightly in the refrigerator for up to 5 days.
 The flavor gets even better after a day or two!

-Make ahead tip: The loaf can be baked, cooled, and covered tightly at room temperature overnight.
+- Make Ahead & Freezing Instructions: The loaf can be baked, cooled, and covered tightly at room temperature overnight.
 Loaf can be frozen up to 2 months.
 Thaw overnight in the refrigerator and bring to room temperature before serving.